mli/gluon-crash-course/train.md

     mnist_train, batch_size=batch_size, shuffle=True, num_workers=4)
 ```

-The returned `train_data` is an iterator that yields batches of images and labels pairs.
+The returned `train_data` is an iterable object that yields batches of images and labels pairs.

 ```{.python .input  n=6}
 for data, label in train_data: